3116218257/DIP-Project/README.md

 # DIP-Project
+## Clone the repo
+using the following command line can clone this repo in to your machine
+    git clone
+## Download dataset
 first you need to download the dataset, you get get it from https://data.mendeley.com/datasets/s8kbw25s3x/1

 Then simply run the train.py first using command sh args.sh.